About the Project

 • Pedestrian crossing(s)

 In 2024 the Township was awarded funding from the Ministry of Transportation’s Connecting Links Program, which is intended to help maintain municipal roads that connect two sections of provincial highway.
-The funding we received is covering the cost of design, with construction expected to be completed over several years.
+The funding we received has been used to undertake the design for the full extent of the planned work.

 Project Updates